New Zealand Renewable Energy Market - Growth, Trends, and Forecasts (2020 - 2025)

 Need a report that reflects how COVID-19 has impacted this market and its growth?

-The market for the renewable energy market in New Zealand is expected to grow at a CAGR of more than 3% in the forecast period of 2020-2025.
-Factors such as encouraging government policies and efforts to meet power demand using renewable energy sources and to decrease dependency on fossils are expected to be significant contributors to the growth of the market.
+The market for the renewable energy market in New Zealand is expected to register a CAGR of more than 3% during the forecast period, 2020-2025.
+Factors, such as encouraging government policies and efforts to meet power demand using renewable energy sources and to decrease dependency on fossils, are expected to be significant contributors to the growth of the market.
 The declining costs of renewable technologies are becoming competitive with fossil fuel sources, and additional subsidies on renewables are driving the renewable market further.
-On the other hand, very stagnant growth in the renewable energy sector due to the absence of any new initiatives and limited land availability are expected to hinder the growth of the market studied.
+However, stagnant growth in the renewable energy sector due to the absence of any new initiatives and limited land availability are expected to hinder the growth of the market studied.

-Although wind energy growth in New Zealand has been stagnant till 2019, with more than 1300 MW of consented wind projects and more than 500 MW of applied wind projects are going to drive the wind market in the forecast period.
+Although wind energy growth in New Zealand has been stagnant till 2019, more than 1300 MW of consented wind projects and 500 MW of applied wind projects are expected to drive the wind market in the forecast period.

-In 2019, the Government of New Zealand started working towards 100% of its electricity generation from renewable by 2035 .
-Emphasis on different renewable sources, including solar, wind, geothermal, biomass, marine, and hydro, is given This, in turn, is expected to provide an ample amount of opportunities for the players involved in the market.
+In 2019, the Government of New Zealand started working toward 100% of its electricity generation from renewable by 2035 .
+The efforts emphasis on different renewable sources, including solar, wind, geothermal, biomass, marine, and hydro.
+This, in turn, is expected to provide ample amount of opportunities for the players involved in the market.

-New Zealand, with its ambitious upcoming renewable projects, is all set to achieve its renewable growth of 100% electricity generation from renewable by 2035.
-New Zealand is also investing in the solar market to increase the deployment of solar panels at residential-scale, which is further driving the renewable market.
+New Zealand, with its ambitious upcoming renewable projects, is all set to achieve its renewable growth of 100% electricity generation from renewable sources by 2035.
+The country is also investing in the solar market to increase the deployment of solar panels at residential-scale, which is further driving the renewable market.